Book an Appointment

 • The importance of addressing core beliefs pertaining to self-worth and perfectionism experienced by clients and therapists.

-• Ample opportunities for Q&A throughout the workshop
+• Ample opportunities for Q&A throughout the live workshop

 Target audience: Psychologists, psychiatrists, clinical psychologists and mental health clinicians who work in clinical practice.
 This workshop is suitable for clinicians who have experience in working with adult OCD sufferers and would like to refine their ERP clinical skills and learn more about advanced topics in OCD treatment.
 It is also suitable for clinicians who are new to working with OCD sufferers and would like to learn a thorough overview of ERP to improve their confidence before they commence working in this field.